Brentuximab (By injection)

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - This medicine may cause the following problems:

 - Infusion reaction

-- Progressive multifocal leukoencephalopathy (a brain infection that can be life-threatening)
+- Progressive multifocal leukoencephalopathy (brain infection that can be life-threatening)

 - Serious skin reactions